looker/lookerbot/README.md

 {
    "image_width": 1024,
    "image_height": 512,
-   "description": "this is a dashboard to do magic" "tableAsImage": true
+   "description": "this is a dashboard to do magic", "tableAsImage": true
 }
 ```